-Donald and Melania Trump Hold Hands, Barron Towers In Height – But Buzz Is On Work Ethics?
+Donald And Melania Trump Hold Hands, Barron Towers In Height — But Buzz Is On Work Ethics?

 The Trump trio made their way to Marine One, which was ready to transport them to Air Force One.
 They traveled to Florida and touched down in Palm Beach on Tuesday evening.

-Trump reported that he’ll have a lot of work to do while at Mar-a-Lago, despite it being a break from Washington DC.
-Some media outlets emphasized how the president golfed with Jack Nicklaus this morning despite his claim – “a lot of work we’re going to be doing.”
+Trump reported that he’ll have a lot of work to do while at Mar-a-Lago, despite it being a break from Washington, DC.
+Some media outlets emphasized how the president golfed with Jack Nicklaus this morning despite his claim — “a lot of work we’re going to be doing.”

 Barron’s back!
 Trump’s youngest child spotted for first time since AUGUST as he heads to Mar-a-Lago https://t.co/lDWKEoTSPF pic.twitter.com/qHYJ4VT8AJ